-The United Kingdom is one of the most expensive countries to live in. studying in the UK is expensive, especially if you’re not under a scholarship or research grant.
-Luckily there are many available options to make your education mission in the UK a fruitful mission like other study destinations in the world.
+The United Kingdom is one of the most expensive countries to live in.
+Studying in the UK is expensive, especially if you’re not under a scholarship or research grant.
+Luckily, there are many available options to make your education mission in the UK a fruitful one, like other study destinations in the world.
 There are many scholarship opportunities and student loan systems that can offer you the required financial assistance needed to complete your studies in the UK.

 Eligibility to Work in the UK

 Your eligibility to work in the United Kingdom as a student depends on two main restrictions: those set by state-run official institutions and those set by your chosen university.
 First, you must ensure that your chosen university supports international students working while studying before dealing with the state officials.
 For instance, depending on your course of study, your university might have set rules limiting your working hours in addition to the governmental restrictions.

 In the UK, especially in big cities like London, it is very easy for international students to find part-time jobs.
 Some universities even allow international students to work on campus.
 There are many job options available for international students.
 Before searching for any part-time job, you must first check to see if you’re eligible to apply for such a position.
 It first begins with having the right Tier 4 visa (the official student visa in the UK).

 If you’re under 16 years old, you’re generally not qualified to work in the UK.
 These restrictions are only for students coming from non-EU/EEA countries.
 All international students from EU/EEA countries can work in the UK without any limitation.

 All limitations and conditions are duly stated on your Tier 4 vignette (sticker), including the number of hours you can work during your study session.
 Kindly go through all the conditions thoroughly.
 Furthermore, when receiving your residence permit paperwork, a letter attached will give you more information about whether you can work or not while studying in the UK.